 Through their equity and fixed-income holdings, investors have a powerful opportunity to effect behaviour change, diversification and transformation among the world’s most carbon-intensive companies.
-Climate Action 100+ is made up of more than 570 investors managing over $54 trillion in assets.
-Signatories are engaging companies in three areas: improving climate change governance, cutting emissions, and strengthening climate-related financial disclosures.
+Since its inception, Climate Action 100+ has grown to include over 700 investors managing over $68 trillion in assets under management.

 Climate Action 100+ signatories are using their voice as institutional share owners to pursue three goals: